nguyenvulong/db_test/README.md

 ## Replication Setup

-The replication is set up through the unified initialization script:
+The replication is set up through the initialization scripts:

-The `setup.sql` script:
-- Contains conditional logic to detect whether it's running on the master or replica
-- On the master:
+1. `setup-master.sql`:
    - Sets system parameters for logical replication
    - Creates a `replicator` role with appropriate permissions
    - Creates a sample `users` table with initial data (Alice and Bob)
    - Creates a publication `my_publication` for all tables
    - Creates a `verify_replication()` function that uses dblink to check if data is synchronized

+2. `setup-replica.sql`:
-- On the replica:
+   - Creates the same `users` table structure
    - Creates a subscription `my_subscription` to the master's publication

 ### Host-Based Authentication Configuration